liferay/liferay-docs/develop/tutorials/articles/150-assets/05-rendering-an-asset/01-creating-asset-renderer.markdown

-## Creating an Asset Renderer [](id=creating-an-asset-renderer)
+# Creating an Asset Renderer [](id=creating-an-asset-renderer)

-An asset renderer lets you provide your own HTML for your asset.
-The `AssetRenderer` interface requires that you choose a templating technology (JSP, FreeMarker, Soy, etc.) to display an asset's HTML.
-For this tutorial, you'll use JSP templates to render an asset's HTML.
-You'll learn how to associate your JSP templates with an asset renderer, along with configuring several other options.
+In this tutorial, you'll learn how to create an `Asset Renderer` and associate your JSP templates with it, along with configuring several other options.

 To learn how an asset renderer is created, you'll create the pre-existing [BlogsEntryAssetRenderer](@app-ref@/collaboration/latest/javadocs/com/liferay/blogs/web/asset/BlogsEntryAssetRenderer.html)